Rachmaninov's Piano Concerto No. 2

 Piano

-Described by Gramophone as “the most trailblazing and meteoric performer of all” Nikolai Lugansky is a pianist of extraordinary depth and versatility.
-He regularly appears at some of the world's most distinguished festivals, including the Aspen, Tanglewood, Ravinia and Verbier festivals.
+Described by Gramophone as “the most trailblazing and meteoric performer of all”, Nikolai Lugansky is a pianist of extraordinary depth and versatility.
+He is invited by some of the world's most distinguished festivals, including the Aspen, Tanglewood, Ravinia and Verbier festivals.
 Chamber music collaborators include Vadim Repin, Alexander Kniazev, Mischa Maisky and Leonidas Kavakos.

 Sergei Rachmaninov